 By Anna Nickerson

-Gap Year Solutions supported Jack and Sarah by helping them identify their interests and goals, and working with them to structure their experiences.
-Gap Year Solutions has provided regular mentoring to help them stay on track, and adjust their plans as needed to ensure the most productive time possible!
+Gap Year Solutions supported all three students by helping them identify their interests and goals, and working with them to structure their experiences.
+Gap Year Solutions also provided regular mentoring during their Gap time to make adjustments to their plan as necessary, and ensure they stayed on track.

 Check back next week for Part 2, in which we look at how – despite COVID – two of our many Gappers embarked on structured travel programs in the U.S.